ember-learn/guides-source/guides/v3.16.0/getting-started/index.md

 ## What is Ember?

-Ember is a JavaScript front-end framework designed to help you build websites with rich and complex user interactions.
+Ember.js is a productive, battle-tested JavaScript framework for building modern web applications.
-It does so by providing developers both with many features that are essential to manage complexity in modern web applications, as well as an integrated development toolkit that enables rapid iteration.
+It includes everything you need to build rich UIs that work on any device.
+It does so by providing developers many features that are essential to manage complexity in modern web applications, as well as an integrated development toolkit that enables rapid iteration.

 Some of these features that you'll learn about in the guides are: